-USC requires that all students provide proof of health insurance.
-Since many students receive coverage under a non-USC plan, USC Off Campus Health Insurance is not automatically applied to the student’s account.
-Students requiring USC Off Campus Health Insurance need to contact the USC Student Health Insurance office at (213) 740-0551.
+USC requires all students provide proof of health insurance.
+Since many students receive coverage under a non-USC plan, USC off-campus health insurance is not automatically applied to the student’s account.
+Students requiring USC off-campus health insurance need to contact the USC Student Health Insurance office at (213) 740-0551.
 They will be billed for an “off-campus” health insurance policy.
-Students will not be billed for the Student Health Center.
+Students will not be billed for the USC Student Health Center.

 Estimated Housing Expenses

-USC students attending the Washington Semester program at The George Washington University (GWU) live in residence halls on campus and pay housing directly to GWU.
-Each room includes a kitchen and is equipped with cable and a computer hook-up.
+USC students attending the Washington Semester program at The George Washington University live in residence halls on campus and pay housing fees directly to GWU.
+Each room includes a kitchen and is equipped with cable and a internet connections.
 Most have separate dining areas and living rooms.
-Classrooms, the library, the subway and athletic center are within a five to 10-minute walk from the residence halls.
+Classrooms, the library, the subway and athletic center are within a 10-minute walk from the residence halls.

 The number of scholarships and the amount awarded each year varies.
-Study in Washington, D.C. must be undertaken during the spring semester of the academic year during which the application is submitted, in conjunction with USC’s official Washington Semester program.
-The award is contingent upon the acceptance of the applicant into USC’s Washington Semester program, as well as upon completion of the internship.
+Study in Washington, D.C. must be undertaken during the spring semester of the academic year during which the application is submitted in conjunction with USC’s official Washington Semester program.
+The award is contingent upon the acceptance of the applicant into USC’s Washington Semester program as well as completion of the internship.
 Recipients are required to take part in events sponsored by the USC Alumni Club of the Nation’s Capital.